veronicaburduzhan/veronicaburduzhan/README.md

 ## Hi there 🖤
-My name is Veronica and I am a frontend developer intern at [NordInsight](https://www.nordinsight.com/)👩🏼‍💻
+My name is Veronica and I am a software developer at [Shouter](https://shouter.app/)👩🏼‍💻

 I am passionate about coding and creating web applications 💕